Asymptotic domino statistics in the Aztec diamond: Introduction

-If, instead, we examine the southern frozen region, we find that almost all of the dominos are coming from the south domino process, and thus lie in a frozen, brickwork pattern predominantly.
+If, instead, we examine the southern frozen region, we find that almost all of the dominoes are coming from the southern domino process and thus lie in a frozen, brickwork pattern predominantly.
 The southern boundary is a ``hole'' in this regular pattern.
-Consider the holes between the south dominos along a diagonal line in a neighborhood of the southern boundary.
-These holes also form a determinantal point process but in a scaling limit it does not converge to a \emph{simple} point process, but rather to a \emph{multiple point process} with independent geometric probabilities for the multiple points in an Airy kernel point process.
-This can be seen in Figure~\ref{fig:pretty pictures of aztec diamonds}: there is a tendency for dominos of like types to cluster together along the southern boundary.
-This tendency continues even in the limit, with a cluster of $k$ dominos becoming a point of multiplicity $k$.
-The multiplicity increases as we go towards the lower tangency point of the arctic ellipse, a fact which can also be observed in Figure~\ref{fig:pretty pictures of aztec diamonds}.
+Consider the holes between the southern dominoes along a diagonal line in a neighborhood of the southern boundary.
+These holes also form a determinantal point process, but in a scaling limit it does not converge to a \emph{simple} point process, but rather to a \emph{multiple point process} with independent geometric probabilities for the multiple points in an Airy kernel point process.
+This can be seen in Figure~\ref{figprettypicturesofaztecdiamonds}: there is a tendency for dominoes of like types to cluster together along the southern boundary.
+This tendency continues even in the limit, with a cluster of $k$ dominoes becoming a point of multiplicity $k$.
+The multiplicity increases as we go toward the lower tangency point of the arctic ellipse, a fact which can also be observed in Figure~\ref {figprettypicturesofaztecdiamonds}.